anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 IETF draft ae-06 -> ae-07:

+* Update subsections on discovery according to discussion in the design team
 * In {{brski-cmp-instance}},
   replace 'mandatory' by 'REQUIRED' regarding adherence to LCMPP,<br>
   in response to SECDIR Last Call Review of ae-06 by Barry Leiba